What are Commercial Mortgages?

-Most commonly, the traditional mortgage loan has a loan-to-value ratio of 85%, which means that the loan amount to business will be 85% of the total property value.
+Most commonly, the traditional mortgage loan has a loan-to-value ratio of 85%, which means that the loan amount to the business will be 85% of the total property value.
 Moreover, the loan term for commercial mortgages is around 7 to 30 years, and the mortgage rate is around 5-7%.
 However, the mortgage rates are likely to be higher if the loan approval is based on property value rather than creditworthiness.

-Additionally, there is another type of repayment – balloon payment that involves the individual to have an amortizing period greater than the loan term.
+Additionally, there is another type of repayment – balloon payment that involves the individual having an amortizing period greater than the loan term.
 For example, if the term value is seven years and the amortizing period is 30 years.
 The consumer will make fixed payments for seven years; followed by a final huge payment of the entire loan at the end of 30 years.